Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Derivatives raise new ethical questions

-\begin{itemize} \item DukeMTMC-ReID is a person re-identification benchmark, while the original DukeMTMC introduced a multi-target multi-camera tracking benchmark.
+\paragraph{New application.} Either implicitly or explicitly, modifications of a dataset can enable applications raising new ethical concerns.
+Twenty-one of 41 derivatives we identified fall under this category.
+For example, DukeMTMC-ReID, a person re-identification benchmark, is used much more frequently than DukeMTMC, a multi-target multi-camera tracking benchmark.
 While these problems are similar, they may have different motivating applications.
-We find that DukeMTMC-ReID is used much more frequently than DukeMTMC, implying that person re-identification has been the primary application of data collected through DukeMTMC.
-Several papers flagged by MegaPixels \cite{megapixels} using DukeMTMC data for ethically dubious purposes use DukeMTMC-ReID. \item Multiple derivatives of LFW label the original face images with attributes including race, gender, and attractiveness.
-The Racial Faces in the Wild dataset also groups images in MS-Celeb-1M by race.
-These labels enable new applications that may be ethically problematic, including the classification and retrieval of people via sensitive attributes. \item SMFRD is a derivative of LFW that adds face masks to its images.
+SMFRD \cite{Wang2020MaskedFR} is a derivative of LFW that adds face masks to its images.
 It is motivated by face recognition applications during the COVID-19 pandemic, when many people wear face-covering masks.
-“Masked face recognition” has been criticized for violating the privacy of those who may want to conceal their face (e.g., \cite{metz_2020, yan_2021}). \end{itemize}
+“Masked face recognition” has been criticized for violating the privacy of those who may want to conceal their face (e.g., \cite{metz_2020, yan_2021}).

 \paragraph{Pre-trained models.} We found six model classes that were commonly trained on MS-Celeb-1M.
 Across these six classes, we found 21 GitHub repositories that released models pre-trained on MS-Celeb-1M.
 These pre-trained models can be used out-of-the-box to perform face recognition or can be used for transfer learning.
-Because the models can already compute salient feature representations of faces, they can be used as the basis for other tasks.
 This enables the use of MS-Celeb-1M for a wide range of applications, albeit in a more indirect way.
-Additionally, there remain questions about the effect of biases in training data on pre-trained models and their downstream applications (explored in \cite{Steed2021ImageRL}).
+There are also concerns about the effect of biases in training data on pre-trained models and their downstream applications \cite{Steed2021ImageRL}.

 \paragraph{New annotations.} The annotation of data can also result in privacy and representational harms.
-(See section 3.1 of \cite{paullada2020data} for a survey of work discussing representational concerns.)
+(See Section 3.1 of \cite{paullada2020data} for a survey of work discussing representational concerns.)
 Seven of 41 derivatives fall under this category.
-Among the derivatives we examined, four annotated the data with gender, three with race or ethnicity, and two with additional traits including “attractiveness.”
+Among the derivatives we examined, four annotated the data with gender, three with race or ethnicity, and two with additional attributes such as “attractiveness.”
+Such annotations may also enable research in ethically dubious applications such as the classification and identification of people via sensitive attributes.